-- At the outset of the review process for site plans and subdivisions, the Town currently requires landowners to meet with the Town's Planning Department for a preapplication meeting.
-On a case by case basis, as appropriate, continue to use those meetings as an opportunity to discuss conservation options with the applicant. - The Town should also require applicants to meet with the Open Space Committee for the purpose of discussing open space protection. - On a case by case basis, the Town should consider the option of offering a developer a tax abatement in exchange for open space protection.
-However, before offering a abatement, the Town should first exhaust other potential means of preservation.
+- At the outset of the review process for site plans and subdivisions, the Town currently requires landowners to meet with the Town's Planning Department for a pre-application meeting.
+On a case-by-case basis, as appropriate, continue to use those meetings as an opportunity to discuss conservation options with the applicant. - The Town should also require applicants to meet with the Open Space Committee for the purpose of discussing open space protection. - On a case-by-case basis, the Town should consider the option of offering developer tax abatement in exchange for open space protection.
+However, before offering abatement, the Town should first exhaust other potential means of preservation.